edinburgh-napier/SET09102/notes/unit5_testing/bdd.md

 # Behaviour-Driven Development

-Behavior-Driven Development (BDD) is an agile software development technique that extends the principles of Test-Driven Development (TDD) by emphasizing collaboration between developers, testers, and non-technical stakeholders to define the desired behavior of an application.
+Behavior-Driven Development (BDD) is an agile software development technique that extends the principles of Test-Driven Development (TDD) by emphasising collaboration between developers, testers, and non-technical stakeholders to define the desired behavior of an application.
 In BDD, development begins by defining the expected behaviors of a system in a shared, human-readable format that both technical and non-technical team members can understand.
 This approach bridges